 The director might be the tenant and share occupation with the company, leaving the director without an income stream to pay the rent or commercial rates.
 Alternatively, the director might be the landlord and the loss of the company as a tenant leaves the director without an income stream and the problem of having to pay the rates.

-Increasingly, HMRC are looking to see whether direct or indirect claims can be brought against the directors where taxes, national insurance contributions (NICs), and penalties are left unpaid by the company.
-In particular, HMRC have a special unit that can issue a Personal Liability Notice against a director where the company has not paid over NICs and HMRC considers this is as a result of the directors’ negligence.
+Increasingly, HMRC are looking to see whether direct or indirect claims can be brought against company directors where taxes, national insurance contributions (NICs), and penalties are left unpaid by the company.
+HMRC have a special unit that can issue a Personal Liability Notice against a director where the company has not paid over NICs and HMRC considers this is as a result of the directors’ negligence.
+Most recently HMRC have introduced a ‘Loan Charge’ that directors will be required to pay in respect of the use of certain tax schemes such as Employee Benefit Schemes (EBTs), Employer Financed Retirement Benefit Schemes (EFURBs) and ‘Loan Note’ schemes.

 The information contained within this website is for information only and should not be construed as an accurate summary of the law or legal advice on any matter.